eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 ### Sending a Response to a Command (authenticated Gateway)

-An authenticated gateway MUST send the response to a previously received command to the following topic:
+An authenticated gateway MUST send a device's response to a command it has received on behalf of the device to the following topic:

-* `command///res/${req-id}/${status}`
+* `command//${device-id}/res/${req-id}/${status}`

 **Example**

-After a command has arrived as in the above example, you send a response using the arrived `${req-id}`:
+After a command has arrived as in the above example, the response is sent using the `${req-id}` from the topic that the command had been published to:

-    mosquitto_pub -u 'gw@DEFAULT_TENANT' -P gw-secret -t command///res/1010f8ab0b53-bd96-4d99-9d9c-56b868474a6a/200 -m '{"lumen": 200}'
+    mosquitto_pub -u 'gw@DEFAULT_TENANT' -P gw-secret -t command//4711/res/1010f8ab0b53-bd96-4d99-9d9c-56b868474a6a/200 -m '{"lumen": 200}'

 ## Downstream Meta Data